materight/ais-projects/bio_inspired_ai/notes.md

 ### Exercise 1
 - **What happens if you make λ smaller e.g. λ = μ?** \
-By decreasing λ (and maintaining the number of evaluations constant by increasing the "max_generations" param accordingly) we obtain a faster convergence speed, while the results in the long run remain quite stable across the different values of λ.
-This is probably because we are favoring exploitation against exploration, and the problem has a single optima, even if it's represented by a valley.
+By decreasing λ (and maintaining the number of evaluations constant by increasing the "max_generations" param accordingly) we obtain a faster convergence speed, while the results in the long run remain quite stable across different values of λ.
+This is probably because we are favoring exploitation against exploration, and the problem has a single optima (even if it's represented by a valley in the Rosenbrock function).

 - **What happens if you increase the mixing number ρ?** \
 By increasing the mixing number ρ, the overall fitness is better (lower) and the convergence speed is much faster.
 This is probably because we are using more parents for creating new individuals, increasing the variability of the generated offspring.
 However, it must be noted that the results greatly vary between different runs: for instance, by setting ρ=2 and λ=100 the algorithm achieved a minimum best fitness value of 69.61 and a maximum value of 241.67.